Rollbot: a Spherical Robot Driven by a Single Actuator: Abstract

 \section{Abstract}

-Here we present Rollbot, the first spherical robot capable of controllably maneuvering on 2D plane with a single actuator.
-Rollbot rolls on the ground in circular pattern and controls its motion by changing the curvature of the trajectory through accelerating and decelerating its single motor and attached mass.
-We present the theoretical analysis, design, and control of Rollbot, and demonstrate its ability to move in a controllable circular pattern and follow waypoints.
+{Spherical robots typically require at least two actuators to achieve controlled 2D planar motion.} Here we present Rollbot, the first spherical robot capable of controllably maneuvering on a 2D plane with a single actuator, {challenging this assumption}.
+Rollbot rolls on the ground in a circular pattern and controls its motion by changing the trajectory's curvature by accelerating and decelerating its single motor and the attached mass {according to our derived quasi-stable state dynamics and control laws}.
+We present the theoretical analysis, design, and control of Rollbot, and demonstrate its ability to move in a controllable circular pattern and follow waypoints{, validating the efficacy of the proposed theoretical framework}.